-This document provides a Sustainability Appraisal (SA) of the London Borough of Merton's Submission Version Estates Local Plan (ELP).
+This document provides a Sustainability Appraisal (SA) of the London Borough of Merton's Main Modifications Estates Local Plan (ELP).
 Once adopted, the ELP will be part of Merton's Local Plan, which collectively will provide the detailed planning and design guidance for the regeneration of the Eastfields, High Path and Ravensbury Estates over the next 10 to 15 years.

 Jam Consult Ltd has been commissioned by the London Borough of Merton to undertake the SA following a review of the Sustainability Appraisal process and reports that have been prepared in relation to the Estates Local Plan (ELP) between 2014 and 2016.
-The SA seeks to rectify any flaws in the SA process that have been identified and respond to comments made on the Scoping Report 2014, Issues and Options SA 2014; Draft Estates Local Plan SA Report February 2016; and Submission Draft SA Report November 2016.
+The SA seeks to rectify any flaws in the SA process that have been identified and respond to comments made on the Scoping Report 2014, Issues and Options SA 2014; Draft Estates Local Plan SA Report February 2016; Submission Draft SA Report November 2016; Submission Version SA March 2017; and the Main Modifications September 2017.

-This report provides an update to the Submission Draft SA, November 2016 and takes into account the minor modifications that are proposed to the ELP; representations received; and new evidence that has been prepared in support of the Plan.
+This report provides an update to the Submission Version SA, March 2017 and takes into account the main modifications that are proposed to the ELP following the Examination in Public, which was held between 4-6 July 2017.